-Serbia mining: Medgold Resources announces diamond drilling at Tlamino Gold Project29.
-August 2018. / Mining
+Serbia mining: Medgold Resources announces diamond drilling at Tlamino Gold Project, Mining

 Medgold Resources Corp. announced that diamond drilling at the Tlamino Gold Project has recommenced for a minimum Phase 2 program of 2,400 m.
 As well, preparation for 40 line-km of an IP-Resistivity program at the Karamanica Zone has commenced.
 The exploration and development of the Tlamino Gold Project is being conducted under programs which are fully funded by Fortuna Silver Mines Inc. (NYSE: FSM) (TSX: FVI) (“Fortuna”), and directed by a joint Fortuna-Medgold technical committee pursuant to the terms of the Tlamino Option Agreement announced on May 1, 2017.

 Mr Dan James, President of Medgold, said that “We’re very pleased to have resumed drilling at Tlamino, following a short break to prepare for a much larger second phase of drilling.
 We will continue drilling to the west of the previously drilled zones, stepping-out along the main detachment structure, aiming to drill-test an area of 1,400 m by 500 m.
 We hope to build on our strong results from the Phase 1 program, which confirmed the presence of flat-lying high-grade mineralization, and is extensive over an area of at least 300 m by 200 m.
 We look forward to reporting initial results from this second phase of drilling in September 2018.
 We will also be reporting geophysical results, from the under-explored Karamanica Zone, in the Fall.”